JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 ## Conclusion
 * Congratulations, through this Lab you can now:
 1. Create your own rekognition collection with specific faces index.
-2. Using serverless to make an event trigger S3 and Rekognition applications.
+2. Use serverless to make an event trigger S3 and Rekognition applications.
+3. Use cloud9 to build service environment.

 ## Reference